onur-zengin/python-cisco-iosxr/README.md

     designed intentionally.
 Although this may incur unintended interruptions to monitoring, it would otherwise constitute a greater risk to allow the program to continue while the reason of the delay / hang is unknown.

-__5. NODE DISCOVERY__
+#__5.
+DISCOVERY__

    The program has a built-in discovery function which will be auto-triggered either during the first run or any time
     the inventory file is updated.
+Collected data is stored in a local file on disk; `.DO_NOT_MODIFY_<nodename>.dsc`.

    Addition or removal of an interface to / from the monitoring (once the interfaces are labeled correctly) can be
     achieved by running the `pniDiscovery.py` script which can be found inside the same directory.

    __Note:__ The first release of the code do not have persistence enabled.
-At any time the discovery function is triggered to run, which should not be too frequent, it will cause the previously collected data to be lost.
+Hence, at any time the discovery function is triggered to run, which should not be too frequent, it will cause the previously collected data to be lost.
+This does not incur any risk other than delaying the process (decision making) functions by one (1) polling period.

-__6. PROBE__
+#__6.
+PROBE (_Data Collection_)__

+   The probe function collects data from each node statelessly and stores it in a local hidden file on disk; `.DO_NOT_MODIFY_<nodename>.prb`, while tagging the data it collects with timestamps.

+   At the time of development, the original intent of the code was to make it operate over SNMP only, to keep it fast
+    and light-touch on the network equipment.
+However, since Cisco routers do not support the ACL-MIB; the probe function had to evolve in a hybrid mode of operation where the ACL status on the interfaces is verified via an SSH session, while Interface and BGP status are polled via SNMP.

+   As it can be anticipated from the description above; interface ACL status is not saved on disk or stored in memory,
+    but re-checked in every polling cycle.
+This is to prevent data inconsistencies in the case of manual intervention to the router configuration via CLI.

-If an SSH connection attempt fails, SNMP won't be tried either.
+   During data collection; if an SSH connection attempt fails for any reason, then SNMP read functions won't be
-And what happens to int util calculations when probing fails intermittently - prb file doesn't get updated.
-Relying on the timeDelta function.

-__7. OPERATION__
+    attempted either.
+This will result in the relevant `*.prb` file not being updated, which is the intentional behaviour to prevent data inconsistencies between two polling cycles.
+Since the process function specifically relies on the timestamps of the previously collected data and is capable of measuring the timeDelta in its calculations, interface utilisation can still be reliably calculated regardless of any interruptions in polling.

+#__7.
+PROCESS (_Decision Making_)__

    The entire decision making logic resides in a function called _process().
-The main function will constantly run in
+The main function constantly runs in
-    the background (as a daemon-like process) and use subThreads to re-assess the usable PNI egress capacity and recalculate the actual `risk_factor` in the preferred polling frequency, simultaneously for every router as found in the inventory file.
+    the background (as a daemon-like process) and use subThreads to re-assess the usable PNI egress capacity and recalculate the actual `risk_factor` in the preferred polling frequency, using the data collected by probe.

+   For any PNI interface and its available physical egress capacity to be considered as 'usable', it must satisfy the
+    following requirements;

+   - Interface operational status __MUST__ be `UP` (this will typically be a Ethernet Bundle interface, and in the case of partial link failures, the total bandwidth of the remaining interfaces will be considered available)

+     __AND__

+   - State of the BGPv4 session sourced from the interface's local IPv4 address __MUST__ be `ESTABLISHED` __AND__ the number of IPv4 prefixes received and __accepted__ from the remote BGP peer __MUST NOT__ be lower than the configured `ipv4_min_prefixes`

+     __OR__

+   - State of the BGPv6 session sourced from the interface's local IPv6 address __MUST__ be `ESTABLISHED` __AND__ the number of IPv6 prefixes received and __accepted__ from the remote BGP peer __MUST NOT__ be lower than the configured `ipv6_min_prefixes`

+   Once the usable PNI egress capacity is calculated:

-  If at any time;
+   * If at any time;

         - __There is no usable PNI egress capacity left on the local router:__

-   __OR__
+        __AND__

         - __There is a partial PNI failure scenario on the local router / traffic overflow from another site, which causes the ratio of the actual PNI egress to usable PNI egress capacity to be equal or greater than the risk factor:__

         __ALL DIRECTLY-ATTACHED CDN INTERFACES WILL BE BLOCKED.__

-  Else, if at any time;
+   * Else, if at any time;

         - __Usable PNI egress capacity is present on the local router and the ratio of the actual PNI egress to usable PNI egress capacity is smaller then the risk factor:__

         __AND__

         - __The sum of the actual local CDN traffic and non-local traffic (P2P + Overflow) egressing the local PNI and the maximum serving capacity of any directly-attached (and unblocked) CDN region is smaller than the usable PNI egress capacity on the local router:__

-   __DIRECTLY-ATTACHED CDN INTERFACES WILL START BEING UNBLOCKED ONE BY ONE, WHILE THE AFOREMENTIONED RULE IS SATISFIED.__
+        __DIRECTLY-ATTACHED CDN INTERFACES WILL START BEING UNBLOCKED, ONE BY ONE, AS SOON AS THE AFOREMENTIONED RULE IS SATISFIED.__

-  Otherwise;
+   * Otherwise;

-   __No action will be taken.__
+        __NO ACTION WILL BE TAKEN.__

-__8. LOGGING__
+#__8.
+LOGGING__

    The program saves its logs in two separate local files saved on the disk and rotated daily;

    - __pniMonitor_main.log:__ All events produced by the MainThread and its subThreads.
 Configurable severity.
    - __pniMonitor_ssh.log:__ All events that are logged by the SSH module.
 Fixed severity: WARNING

+   In addition to local log files, high severity events are also available to be distributed as email alerts (_see
+    Section-3 for configuration details_).

-   Available log alert severities are as follows:
+   Definition of available log / alert severities are as follows:

    __DEBUG__     Detailed information, typically of interest only when diagnosing problems.
    __INFO__      Confirmation that things are working as expected.